labmizrahi/plasmid-segment-dispersal-2024/Neutral_model/README.md

-#To run this script, enter the following:
+# Neutral model fit
-neutral_fit_with_fit_diff.py $file -p
+To run this script, enter the following: neutral_fit_with_fit_diff.py $file -p